|Nutritional Guidelines (per serving)|

 It is the go-to seasoning in Balkan and Slavic Eastern European countries used to flavor foods from soups to veggies to meats and poultry.
 For some, the problem lies in one of its ingredients—MSG, which can pose a real problem to people allergic to it.
 Now, the company makes a No-MSG-Added Vegeta, but it still contains loads of sodium.

-This homemade sodium-free, MSG-free Vegeta recipe is very similar to the one manufactured by Podravka without all the salt.
+Homemade sodium-free, MSG-free Vegeta is very similar to the one manufactured by Podravka without all the salt.
 Real veggies are roasted until dehydrated and then whizzed into a powder.
 The resulting mixture is stored in a screw-top jar in a cool, dry place.